nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list internships inputted.
+1. User requests to list internship applications saved on system.
-2. System shows a list all the inputted internships.
+2. System shows a list all the internship applications saved on system.
 3. User requests to delete an internship listing by its index.
 4. System deletes the internship listing.